rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 authentication, command execution, and data exchange.
 According to sshd’s man page, sshd works as follows:

-For SSH protocol version 2…..
+For SSH protocol version 2:

 Each host has a host-specific key (RSA or DSA) used to identify the host.
 When the daemon starts, it does not generate a server key (As is the case in SSH protocol version 1).
 Forward security is provided through a Diffie-Hellman key agreement.
 This key agreement results in a shared session key.

 The rest of the session is encrypted using a symmetric cipher, currently 128 bit AES, Blowfish, 3DES, CAST128, Arcfour, 192 bit AES, or 256 bit AES.
 The client selects the encryption algorithm to use from those offered by the server.
 Additionally, session integrity is provided through a cryptographic message authentication code (hmac-sha1 or hmac-md5).

-Protocol version 2 provides a public key based user (PubkeyAuthentication) or client host (HostbasedAuthentication) authentication method, conventional password authentication and challenge response based methods.
+Protocol version 2 provides a public key-based user (PubkeyAuthentication) or client host (HostbasedAuthentication) authentication method, conventional password authentication, and challenge response-based methods.

 The SSH2 protocol implemented in OpenSSH is standardized by the “IETF secsh” working group

 ssh

-The clients suite of programs include “ssh”.
+The client's suite of programs include “ssh”.
 This is a program used for logging into remote systems and can also be used for executing commands on remote systems.

 ## Exercise 5